silky/Ponycoin/README.md

 Development process
 -------------------

-Fork from bitcoin->Change stuff that I don't want in ponycoin->Merge with ponycoin.
+Fork from bitcoin/litecoin->Change stuff that I don't want in ponycoin->Merge with ponycoin.

 Q/A
 ---